 So if a product advertises for increased moisture or strengthening effects, what do the first ingredients tell you?
-Do you see moisture boosting ingredients (aloe vera, honey, fatty alcohol, humectants, etc) or do you mainly see vegetable oils, silicones, proteins, butters which are emollients and hair strengtheners?
+Do you see moisture-boosting ingredients (aloe vera, honey, fatty alcohol, humectants, etc) or do you mainly see vegetable oils, silicones, proteins, butter which are emollients and hair strengtheners?
 Compare these against what is advertised and go by what the ingredients tell you.

 Additionally, checking ingredients will also help you spot ingredients you want out of your hair routine, ingredients your hair and scalp is sensitive to or that are simply harmful to curly hair or any hair, really!

 I know this talk about getting familiar with ingredients is avoided or feared by many, but it is a subject you need to get acquainted with to avoid many woes.
 Just to give you some incentive here are some posts you can read to get you started: